JiriBilek/WiFiSpi/README.md

 The library implements almost the same functions as the [Arduino WiFi library](https://www.arduino.cc/en/Reference/WiFi).

+### Setup

+All the important defines are in file **config.h**.
+The user can comment and/or uncomment them and modify the behaviour of the library.

 ### WiFiSpiClass

 After including *WiFiSpi.h* header the *WiFiSpi* variable is automatically instantiated.
 Use the variable to perform the following calls.